Grant County 4-H

 The Indiana 4-H Youth Development Program annually awards more than $125,000.00 in scholarships to 4-H members to pursue post-secondary education.
 Scholarships are awarded to recognize youth participating in Indiana’s 4-H Youth Development Program on their achievements and life skill development resulting from their participation in a variety of 4-H experiences.
 You can view the information and applications for these scholarships by clicking here.

-To exhibit beef cattle, dairy cattle, swine, sheep, meat goats, dairy goats, poultry and rabbits, 4-H members must be certified through the Youth for the Quality Care of Animals.
-This is an annual program that can be completed via online modules or in-person trainings.
-More information about YQCA is available at https://yqcaprogram.org.
-While this is a new requirement, it should not be viewed as just another rule but rather as an important educational opportunity for 4-H livestock members.
+To exhibit beef cattle, dairy cattle, swine, sheep, meat goats, dairy goats, poultry and rabbits, 4-H members must be certified through Quality Livestock Care.
+This is an annual program that can be completed through in-person trainings.
 Making this an exhibition rule is how we are ensuring that 4-H members learn about quality assurance, but it really has nothing to do with animal exhibition.
 This is required so youth learn best management practices with their animals.
-The goals of having 4-H members complete the YQCA program include ensuring that:
+The goals of having 4-H members complete the QLC program include ensuring that:

 1. Youth will be more prepared to be ambassadors for animal agriculture in their role as youth livestock exhibitors.